LAST VISITED FEBRUARY 2014

 This is the deserted beach restaurant of budget SEAVIEW RESORT on Siam.
 There is also a funky beach bar on the beginning of the headland rocks about 100m further west in less good repair.
 The restaurant above was in pretty good condition, unlike the bungalows below, scattered across the hill behind with tree filtered sea views.

-These needed some work and were devoid of furniture - the boss at RAYA FATHER said he thought the place would be opening for peak season (sure gonna be busy), but the travel-agent I booked my trip thru back on Phuket said they had sold out to a bigger operator.
-Pity, this is the joint I originally intended to stay at, although having seen BUNGALOW RAYA RESORT I would now opt for that place.
+These needed some work and were devoid of furniture - the boss at RAYA FATHER said in 2010 that he thought the place would be opening for peak season (sure gonna be busy), but the travel-agent I booked my trip thru back on Phuket said they had sold out to a bigger operator (um, no new joint in 2014).
+This is the place I originally intended to stay a in 2010.

 THE EASTERN BEACHES